 - addresses sectoral local government issues to enable increased responsiveness to cultural diversity

-- supports strategic and social planning to inform local government diversity policy and service development
+- supports strategic and social planning to inform local government cultural diversity policy and service development

-- develops partnerships and relationships between local government and ethnic community sectors
+- develops partnerships and relationships between the local government and multicultural community sectors

 - assists local government with advocacy to advance the multicultural affairs agenda

 - networks with relevant peak bodies and represents the sector on relevant committees

 - supports and promotes the Victorian Local Government Multicultural Issues Network (VLGMIN), and is its Deputy Co-Chair